Billmate/QvicklyDocumentation/Writerside/topics/Create-a-paylink.md

 #### Autocancel

-The `autocancel` parameter is the number of minutes before the paylink is automatically canceled.
+The `autocancel` parameter is the number of minutes before the paylink is automatically cancelled.
 Normally the default value is 2880 minutes (48 hours) but since we more or less just create a payment we have to set the value ourselves.

 ### Response with paylink
 <code-block lang="json">